-EFL: Bolton's long wait for a win comes to end and other stories you may have missed
+EFL: Bolton end long wait for a win, a referee is concussed and other stories you may have missed

 Weekend engineering works on the railways can be a travelling supporter's nemesis, But clearly Southend United had no such issue as they hit the rails to Wigan Athletic for their League One fixture.

-Phil Brown's squad jumped on the rattler (or in this case the tram) to Wigan Central and then walked the remaining distance (approximately 25 minutes) to the ground.
+Phil Brown's squad jumped on the rattler to Wigan Central and then walked the remaining distance (approximately 25 minutes) to the ground.

 Brown's side are no strangers to using the train for longer away journeys, but this particular foray on to public transport did them no favours.